 I love quick, simple and tasty dinners.
 The type of meals that you can cook in less than an hour and make the whole family happy afterwards.
-The current gratin is one of them.
+The current Pumpkin, Zucchini and Potato Gratin is one of them.

 One of the best things about this recipe is that it can be modified in many ways.
 You can substitute the white cheese by grated Gouda, Emmental or Cheddar.
 Or skip one of the vegetables or replace it with a different one by your choice.
 You can also add some bread crumbs on top so that the crust becomes crispier.

-But in case you decide to follow my original recipe, I promise you that you would love it (well, unless you genuinely dislike any of the ingredients, which I doubt J).
+But in case you decide to follow my original recipe, I promise you that you would love it (well, unless you genuinely dislike any of the ingredients, but then wouldn’t be reading this recipe ).
 It’s a well-known fact that pumpkin goes incredibly well with sage: this is one of my recent favourite combinations.
 On the other hand the neutral taste of the zucchini and potatoes is contributing nicely to the overall pleasant effect of the dish.

 Pumpkin, Zucchini and Potato Gratin

-In a baking pan arrange one layer of potato slices to cover the bottom completely.
-Spread on top 1/3 of the crumbled cheese and some sage.
+- In a medium baking pan arrange one layer of potato slices to cover the bottom completely.
+Spread on top 1/3 of the crumbled cheese and sprinkle some chopped sage leaves.
 Cover with a layer of pumpkin slices.
-Spread over another 1/3 of the cheese and some more sage.
+Spread over another 1/3 of the cheese and sprinkle some more sage.
 Follow the process with a layer of zucchini slices and the last part of the cheese and sage.
 Arrange on top the remaining vegetable slices.
 Pour the cream over the vegetables and move the pan gently to spread the liquid all around.

 - Wrap the pan in aluminum foil and bake for 20 minutes covered.